-Prompt engineering in text-to-image generation models aims to improve the quality of generated images by developing prompt design guidelines~\cite{PU22}.
-Researchers have approached this topic from different perspectives.
+\mypara{Prompt Engineering} Prompt engineering in text-to-image generation models aims to improve the quality of generated images by developing prompt design guidelines~\cite{PU22,LC22,O22}.
 Liu and Chilton~\cite{LC22} qualitatively investigate what prompt components and model parameters can produce high-quality images and provide seven suggestions for prompt design.
 They emphasize that using proper modifiers, rather than rephrasing the prompt with the same modifier set, is a key factor in image generation quality.
 Oppenlaender~\cite{O22} presents a taxonomy of prompt modifiers based on an ethnographic study and highlights the significance of correctly using prompt modifiers.
 Pavlichenko and Ustalov~\cite{PU22} study a human-in-the-loop approach to find the most useful combination of prompt modifiers with a genetic algorithm.
-To bypass the laborious human engineering, Hao et al.~\cite{HCDW22} then propose prompt adaptation, a framework that automatically adjusts user input to performant prompts with modifiers gathered from Lexica.
 Overall, these works suggest that modifiers, especially proper modifiers, are crucial in generating high-quality images.
 In addition to our data analysis in \autoref{section:data_analysis}, these previous works also inspire the design of \attack.